 Bake Multiple Items Freely

-Among the most influential of convection oven advantages and disadvantages, is that you can bake more than one item at a time without affecting the oven’s baking ability.
-The internal operation of convection units relies less on the radiant heating patterns.
+Among the keyconvection oven advantages and disadvantages, is that you can bake more than one item at a time.
+Load it up.
+Yet you won’t affect how the oven bakes.
+The convection oven relies less on radiant heating.
 Instead, it counts more on the even flow of hot air.
-So, blocking this heat flow with a second pan of food, has less negative effect on oven’s performance.
+So, blocking this heat flow with a second pan of food, has less effect on oven’s performance.

 Fewer Hot and Cold Spots Inside